KamelSenfro/Excel-Translator/Readme.md

-//This is an code snippit to translate an entire column in excel or csv file sheet
+// This is an code snippit to translate an entire column in excel or csv file sheet

-//just upload your excel or csv file (dataset) to google sheets
+// just upload your excel or csv file (dataset) to google sheets

-//open Extentions and click Apps Scripts
+// open Extentions and click Apps Scripts

-// copy and paste the code with changing the parameters to your liking e "dw the code is commented so it would be easy"
+// Copy and paste the code with changing the parameters to your liking

+// Either the colmns that you need to translate or the languages parameters "dw the code is commented so it would be easy"

 // Save and Run